 Apart from this, your insurance company may deny future hail events and storms.

 Having a Class 4 roof means shingles on the roof adhere to UL2218 or FM4473 testing.
 Usually, no warranty is issued from the manufacturer authorizing the product to be damaged by hailstones.
 Shingles or roofing systems can also be damaged by hail.
 A few companies offer hailstorms for their product, but you need to read the warranty to understand the coverage.

 In many parts of Oklahoma, hail levels are rising.
 Hail, especially hailstorms, can cause extensive damage to property, including our roof.
-This is why the selection of impact-resistant shingles, also called IR shingles, is more important than ever.
+This is why selecting impact-resistant shingles, also called IR shingles, is more important than ever as choosing the right oklahoma city roofing contractor as well.
 Asphalt shingles are rated for their impact resistance, and Resistance to Phase 4 impact is the highest level they can achieve.
-Therefore, choosing asphalt shingles with a Grade 4 rating may be important to help protect your home from hail.
-It may also be beneficial from the point of view of your insurance company, as many companies offer discounts to homeowners who choose shingles that are resistant to the Class 4 impact.
+Therefore, choosing asphalt shingles with a Grade 4 rating may be essential to help protect your home from hail.
+It may also be beneficial from the point of view of your insurance company, as many companies offer discounts to homeowners who choose shingles resistant to the Class 4 impact.

 Hail can seriously damage the roof’s integrity and allow water to seep into the house.
 Leaks can lead to skin, mildew, and other damage that may require expensive repairs to the road.
-Taking care of your roof will help ensure that it stays in good condition for years to come.
-Considering shingles on a limited roof, Class 3 or Class 4 can greatly reduce the risk of damage to your home during adverse weather events such as hail.
+Taking care of your roof will help ensure it stays in good condition for years.
+Considering shingles on a limited roof, Class 3 or Class 4 can significantly reduce the risk of damage to your home during adverse weather events such as hail.

 However, there is no flawless shingle, and even with pre-existing protective shingles, damage can still occur in extreme weather.